ArkEcosystemArchive/docs-legacy/docs/archive/tutorials/dynamic-fees.md

 There are two separate settings here worth configuring: the `dynamicFees` constants, which is found under the `@arkecosystem/core-transaction-pool` key, and the dynamic fees themselves.

-You can use dynamic fee constants to alter how the dynamic fee formula is applied in your Ark Core node.
+You can use dynamic fee constants to alter how the dynamic fee formula is applied in your ARK Core node.
 The `dynamicFees` config key in your `@arkecosystem/core-transaction-pool` section should look like this:

 ##### file: ~/.config/ark-core/{network}/plugins.js